xiaodongyang/CascadeSVMs/README.md

 ### Training and Testing

-The current interface is designed for TRECVID Surveillance Event Detection.
+The interface is designed for TRECVID Surveillance Event Detection.
+It can be modified according to your tasks.

 ./CascadeSVMs -c train.control -p train

 ./CascadeSVMs -c test.control -p test

-The configuration and parameter settings are embeded in training and testing control files.
+The configuration and parameter settings are embeded in the training and testing control files.

+### Bugs and Extensions

+If you find any bug or develop some extensions, please feel free to drop me a line.

 ### Related Publication

 X. Yang, C. Yi, L. Cao, and Y. Tian.
 MediaCCNY at TRECVID 2012: Surveillance Event Detection.
 NIST TRECVID Workshop, 2012. [[PDF](http://yangxd.org/publications/papers/TRECVID_2012_SED.pdf)]

-### Bugs and Extensions

-If you find any bug or develop some extensions, please feel free to drop me a line.

 ### LICENSE CONDITIONS